An integral part of the Canary Wharf regeneration project

 Creating Canary Wharf’s original 97 acres from the once derelict London Docklands was Europe’s largest ever urban regeneration project.
 Over thirty years since work began, Canary Wharf is now firmly established as home to the headquarters of some of the world’s largest companies, as well as being one of London’s most renowned destinations for shopping, leisure and eating out.

-As the Estate expands eastwards at Wood Wharf, a development site totalling nearly 6 million sq ft that will provide over 3,300 new homes, 2 million sq ft of high quality office space, and a further 390,000 sq ft of shops, restaurants and community uses, the existing Estate also continues to evolve — whether that’s attracting a new generation of tech companies, incorporating the very latest ‘smart city’ technologies, heralding the arrival of Crossrail, or opening an ever-more diverse mix of places to shop, eat and relax.
+As the Estate expands at Wood Wharf, a construction development in eastern Canary Wharf where the site totals nearly 6 million sq. ft and will provide over 3,300 new homes, 2 million sq. ft of high quality office space, and a further 390,000 sq. ft of shops, restaurants and community uses, the existing Estate also continues to evolve — whether that’s attracting a new generation of tech companies, incorporating the very latest ‘smart city’ technologies, heralding the arrival of the Elizabeth line, or opening an ever-more diverse mix of places to shop, eat and relax.

-We have created a 24/7 city where people can live, work and play.
+We have created a 24/7 city where people can live, work and thrive.

 The 5.25-acre site also neighbours the London Eye, and cultural venues including the National Theatre, the Royal Festival Hall and the British Film Institute.
 Due to its proximity to Waterloo Station, Southbank Place has its own purpose-built entrance below 8 Casson Square.